shyjuk/flask-sqlite-auth/README.md

-# flask_sqlite
+# flask-sqlite-auth
-A Flask Application that demonstrates Flask-WTF and Flask-SQLAlchemy using a SQLite database.
+A Flask Application that demonstrates User Authentication Flask-WTF and Flask-SQLAlchemy using a SQLite database.

 ## Instructions